Alec Kennedy: Playing style and statistics

 Kennedy was a sturdily built man who possessed great stamina.
-A medium-pace bowler, he began his delivery with a "beautifully smooth run-up", delivering the ball with a high arm action and with consistent accuracy.
+A medium-pace bowler, he began with a "beautifully smooth run-up", before delivering the ball with a high arm action and with consistent accuracy.
 Such was his accuracy that it was reckoned that he rarely bowled a bad ball.
 Kennedy possessed the ability to bowl late inswingers, and was also able to impart spin on the ball, turning it from leg.
 He was particularly effective with the new ball, a trait that he carried throughout his career with the Huddersfield Daily Examiner remarking that even in the formative years of his career, he remained "a very good bowler when the ball is new".
-Hampshire came to rely up Kennedy's bowling, and following his retirement it was said that their bowling had lost much of its effectiveness.
+Hampshire came to rely upon Kennedy's bowling, and following his retirement the Hampshire Telegraph reckoned that their bowling had lost much of its effectiveness.
 His bowling partnership with Newman was described as "one of the most successful in county cricket".
-Although Kennedy was considered one of the most effective bowlers in county cricket, he made only five Test appearances.
-His paucity of Test matches was attributed by the cricket writer Simon Wilde to suspicion that lingered throughout his career surrounding the legality of his bowling action, which weighed on the minds of successive selection committees; it was opined that his suspicion stood in the way of him being selected against Australia.
-It was also thought that his bowling was not of sufficient speed for Test level.
+Although Kennedy was considered one of the most effective bowlers in county cricket by Wisden, he played only five Test matches.
+The paucity of his Test appearances was attributed by the cricket writer Simon Wilde to suspicion that lingered throughout his career surrounding the legality of his bowling action, that weighed on the minds of successive selection committees; it was opined by Wisden that this suspicion was what stood in the way of him being selected against Australia.
+Wilde also thought that his bowling was not of sufficient speed for Test level.

-Although he began as a tail-end batsman, Kennedy developed his batting so well that by 1921 he often opened the batting, whilst during his entire career at Hampshire he was known to have occupied every batting position.
+Although he began as a tail-end batsman, Kennedy developed his batting so well that by 1921 he often opened the batting, whilst at Hampshire he was known to have occupied every batting position.
 He was described as a "sound batsman" by Wisden, while the cricket writer Bill Frindall later described him as a "resolute batsman" who was "sound in defence".
-Although a cautious batsman, he occasionally played innings more aggressive in intention.
+Although a cautious batter, he occasionally played innings of more aggressive intention.
 When he scored 101 against Kent in 1923, Wisden remarked "he was caution itself up to a point, but hit twelve fours".
 With the development of his batting, Kennedy became one of the most durable and consistent all-rounders in county cricket.